What is cancer?

 Cell multiplication is normal.
 We all start life as just one single cell, the ovum, which is fertilised by sperm and begins to multiply, producing more cells.

-These cells grow and mature to become nerve cells, muscle, blood cells or connective tissue (e.g. skin).
+These cells grow and mature to become nerve cells, muscle cells, blood cells or connective tissue (for example, skin).

 Groups of these different types of cells then come together to form our organs (eyes, ears, legs, lungs, skin, etc).
 Each of our organs is made up of many different types of cells and each cell has a particular function within that organ; the cells work in co-operation with each other to make the organ work effectively.

-In the heart, for example, specific cells called cardiac muscle-cells pump blood.
+In the heart, for example, specific cells called cardiac muscle cells pump blood.
 However, nerve cells are also located in the heart.
-These cardiac nerve cells are needed to conduct the electrical signals to produce each contraction.
+These cardiac nerve cells are needed to conduct the electrical signals to produce each contraction (what causes the heart to beat).

 Therefore, many different types of cells must work in co-operation with each other in order for an organ to work effectively.